K-theory of derivators revisited: Derivator -theory

-The natural transformation $\iota$ induces a natural weak equivalence $\iota'\colon\id{\facto}\rr\mathbb L'$ given by the right vertical arrow, and the bottom horizontal arrow defines a natural transformation from the constant functor at $\muob\colon \Omega^{-1}\wk\rr \Omega^{-1}\DK$ to $\mathbb L'$.
+The natural transformation $\iota$ induces a natural weak equivalence $\iota'\colon\id{\facto}\rr\widetilde{\mathbb H}$ given by the right vertical arrow, and the bottom horizontal arrow defines a natural transformation from the constant functor at $\muob\colon \Omega^{-1}\wk\rr \Omega^{-1}\DK$ to $\widetilde{\mathbb H}$.
 Hence, the result follows. \end{proof}

-We wish to remark that, in this section, we could have worked entirely with simplicially enriched categories and functors.
-In particular, the construction $\mathbb LF$ in the proof of the previous theorem has a simplicial enhancement which can be constructed as in the proof of Proposition \ref{2functor}.
-We decided to use just $1$-categories in order to avoid further technicalities.
+We wish to remark that we could have worked entirely with simplicially enriched categories and functors in this section.
+More specifically, the construction $\mathbb H F$ in the proof of the last theorem has a simplicial enhancement which can be constructed as in the proof of Proposition \ref{2functor}.
+We decided to work with $1$-categories in order to avoid the ensuing technicalities.